k2view-academy/K2View-Academy/articles/TDM/tdm_implementation/09_tdm_reference_implementation.md

 - **suppress_indicator** - if **true**, the DB tables are excluded from the tables' selection in the TDM task.
 If this field is **false**, the interface's tables can be selected in a TDM task.

 - **truncate_indicator** - by default, the TDM runs a delete on the table in the target environment before loading it.
-If you have permission to run a truncate on the target table and you need to use the truncate instead of the delete (e.g., the target DB is Cassandra), set this indicator to true.
+If you have permission to run a truncate on the target table and you need to use the truncate instead of the delete (e.g., the target DB is Cassandra), set this indicator to **true**.

-- **count_indicator** - is set to true, by default, for counting the number of records in the source or target, in order to monitor the task execution.
-Set the indicator to false, if required, in order to avoid counting the records in the target.
+- **count_indicator** - this setting is set to **true**, by default, for counting the number of records in the source or target, in order to monitor the task execution.
+Set the indicator to **false**, if required, in order to avoid counting the records in the target.

 - **order_flow** - an optional setting.
 Populate this setting to run a project's Broadway flow to define customized logic for getting the table's execution order.
 The order flow must have an external output **Map** named **result** with the list of the tables and their order.
 For example: